Civil Engineering, Bachelor of Science College of Engineering

 The civil engineering profession is responsible for designing, building, operating and maintaining the physical infrastructure and protecting the natural environment that together support human society in an economically and environmentally sustainable manner.
 The need to predict and mitigate the impact of complex human- and nature-induced stresses on large-scale, geographically-distributed systems has never been more evident than now.
 These challenges and inevitable societal changes result in a need to develop and adopt new technologies and improved efficiency into the infrastructure.

-The Civil Engineering program is accredited by the Engineering Accreditation Commission of ABET.
+The Civil Engineering (BS) program is accredited by the Engineering Accreditation Commission of ABET under the commission's General Criteria and Program Criteria for Civil and Similarly Named Engineering Programs.

 Areas of Specialization